The Price Is Right (Australian game show): Pricing game lineup

-Second Larry Emdur era (2003-05)
+Second Larry Emdur era (2003–05)

 The show returned on 23 June 2003 on the Nine Network, again with Emdur (earlier news reports had speculated that former A*mazing host James Sherry would be the star, but he was replaced after the previously unavailable Emdur was freed up, following the cancellation of Cash Bonanza).
 The series carried on the same format until 2004, when it was made a one-hour programme to combat the Seven Network's hit Deal or No Deal, in the hopes that people would stay tuned to Nine for the news after watching the first half-hour.
-This format involved four pricing games; after the second and fourth games, a Showcase Showdown was played, with a $1,000 bonus for achieving a total score of $1.
+This format was similar to the 1989 Turpie run in that it involved four pricing games; after the second and fourth games, a Showcase Showdown was played, with a $1,000 bonus for achieving a total score of $1.
 The two Showdown winners then competed in the Showcase Playoff, with the winner advancing to the Showcase.
-Beginning in 2004, before certain prices were revealed, the contestants were tempted with a "cash buyout" of between $1,000 and $50,000.
+Starting with the expansion to a full hour, before certain prices were revealed, the contestants were tempted with a "cash buyout" of between $1,000 and $50,000.
 Early in the 2003 run, Suzuki cars were used for both the pricing games and the Showcase; once the Mega Showcase was introduced, Citroën cars were used for the pricing games, while Alfa Romeo cars were used for the Showcase.
 Holden replaced Citroen in 2005.

 The Showcase at this time also added a prize of a $499,000 condominium on the Sunshine Coast in addition to eight other prizes, making the showcase worth between $500,000 and $600,000, and making it known as the "Mega Showcase".
 Three people won the "Mega Showcase": Marisa Tamboro (15 September 2004), Laurie Dennis (22 September 2004), and Joanne Segeviano (3 March 2005, during a special "Celebrity Week").
 Another contestant did get all eight Mega Showcase prizes in correct order, but he took the cash buyout of $50,000.